stratum-mining/stratum/README.md

 * Bitcoin data structures <-> Sv2 data structures mapping
 * utils

-A Rust implementation of an Sv2 role is supposed to import this crate in order to have everything it need that is Sv2 or bitcoin related.
-In the future every library under `protocols/v2` will be reexported by this crate, so if a Rust implementation of a role needs access to a lower level library, there is no need to reimport it.
+A Rust implementation of a Sv2 role should import this crate to have all the required Sv2- or Bitcoin-related logic.
+In the future, every library under `protocols/v2` will be reexported by this crate, so if a Rust implementation of a role needs access to a lower level library, there is no need to reimport it.

-This crate do not assume any async runtime.
+This crate does not assume any async runtime.
 The only thing that the user is required to use is a safe `Mutex` defined in `messages_sv2::utils::Mutex`.

 **External dependencies**: